-Clause 66 excludes from the powers to require the production of documents or the giving of explanations, etc., information which is subject to legal professional privilege.
+Clause 66 excludes from the powers to require the production of documents or the giving of explanations, etc., information which is subject to legal professional privilege, and the production of information or documents which would be self-incriminating.
+A "professional legal adviser" referred to in that clause includes an in-house counsel.

-Clause 67 allows the Commission, where it has a reasonable suspicion that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed (pending completion of an investigation), to impose interim measures which it considers necessary to prevent serious, irresponsible damage to a person or category of persons or to protect the public interest.
+Clause 67 allows the Commission, where it has reasonable grounds for suspecting that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed (pending completion of an investigation), to impose interim measures which it considers necessary to prevent serious, irreparable damage to a person or category of persons or to protect the public interest.

-Clause 68 requires the Commission when it proposes (following completion of an investigation) to make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed, to give notice to persons affected giving them an opportunity to make representations, and, in the case of mergers involving any public interest consideration, to obtain a determination from the Minister as to whether the merger is exempted under paragraph 1 of the Fourth Schedule.
+Clause 68 requires the Commission when it proposes (following completion of an investigation) to make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed, to give notice to persons affected giving them an opportunity to make representations.
+In addition, where the Commission proposes to make a decision that a merger infringes the section 54 prohibition, any party to the merger may apply to the Minister for the merger to be exempted from the section 54 prohibition on the ground of any public interest consideration.